 You have a beautiful website with quality content in English with a requirement to reach other markets.
 Translate, Localise isn’t it the same thing?

 Let’s think about the meaning of the word local.
 Is walking through the streets of NYC and Paris the same experience?
 The regional website needs a local feel.
 Some of the content that is relevant and works well in American English will not work in Colombian Spanish.
-A customer in the US has different needs to a customer in France.
+A customer in the US has different needs than a customer in France.
 There are different rules and regulations about what to say, how to make contact, how to sell in different parts of the world.

 Tip: Invest in a reputable translations agency that is not just translating word for word but understands your specific industry as well as the importance of localisation.